yaroshenkonikita/MazeCaves-Game/README.md

 - The loaded cave must be rendered on the screen in a field of 500 x 500 pixels
 - The user sets the limits for "birth" and "death" of a cell, as well as the chance for the starting initialization of the cell
 - The "birth" and "death" limits can have values from 0 to 7
+- Cells outside the cave are considered alive
 - There should be a step-by-step mode for rendering the results of the algorithm in two variants:
     - Pressing the next step button will lead to rendering the next iteration of the algorithm
     - Pressing the automatic work button starts rendering iterations of the algorithm with a frequency of 1 step in `N` milliseconds, where the number of milliseconds `N` is set through a special field in the user interface